Rating:

 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-Next, this recipe contains fructooligosaccharide, an alternative sweetener2 probably used here as a prebiotic.
+Next, this recipe contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

-And lastly, the minerals listed here do not appear to be chelated.
+In addition, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Iams Veterinary Formulas Skin and Coat
+Iams Veterinary Formula Skin and Coat Dog Food The Bottom Line

-Our ratings have nothing to do with the accuracy of claims made by the manufacturer as to this product’s ability to effectively treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this dog food is appropriate for your particular pet, it’s important to consult your veterinarian.

 With that understanding…

 But ingredient quality by itself cannot tell the whole story.
-We still need to estimate the product’s meat content before determining a final rating.
+We still prefer to estimate the product’s meat content before concluding our report.

 The dashboard displays a dry matter protein reading of 24%, a fat level of 13% and estimated carbohydrates of about 54%.